 In 2017, the 65th Montana Legislature passed Senate Bill 315, a law that established a Libby Asbestos Superfund Advisory Team attached to DEQ for administrative purposes.
 In 2019, House Bill 30 revised the Libby asbestos superfund laws to create the Libby Asbestos Superfund Oversight Committee (LASOC).
-The LASOC was created to enhance communication with site stakeholders and advise DEQ on administration of the Libby Asbestos Cleanup Trust Fund and DEQ's Libby asbestos settlement accounts.
+The LASOC was created to enhance communication with site stakeholders and to provide oversight and recommendations to DEQ on matters related to the Site, including administration of the Libby Asbestos Cleanup Trust Fund and DEQ's Libby asbestos settlement accounts.
 Subject to appropriation by the legislature, money deposited in a state special revenue account must be used for cleanup and long-term O&M at the Site and for the administrative costs of LASOC.